rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  they're digital money,
  but without scarcity over time.

+Most are merely copies of Bitcoin but with a centralized source of control, completely defeating the point, which is why you will hear them referred to as "shitcoins".

-Altcoins/shitcoins cannot solve the problem of fiat money.
+Shitcoins cannot solve the problem of fiat money.
 And they don't try.
 In all cases they are attempting to become fiat money, granting seigniorage to their own founders.
 Bitcoin is in a category all its own,